Knights' women's tennis, volleyball programs receive APR Public Recognition from NCAA.

 UCF served up key victories during 2013-14, highlighted by a win over Temple in the inaugural American Athletic Conference Championships.

-And in May 2014, the Knights were honored by the NCAA for their Academic Progress Rate (APR), marking the third consecutive year the women's tennis team was honored.
+And in May 2015, the Knights were honored by the NCAA for their Academic Progress Rate (APR), marking the fourth-consecutive year the women's tennis team was honored.
 They also became the first UCF program ever to receive this honor, back in 2012, and have been on the list ever since.
-Even more impressive is the perfect multi-year score of 1000 the tennis team has achieved in each of those three years.
+Even more impressive is the perfect multi-year score of 1000 the tennis team has achieved in each of those four years.

 Collecting its most victories in a season since 1999-00, UCF produced 14 wins in 2012-13 and was nationally ranked during the season as well.
 Along the way, Nickitas mentored several Knights who entered the UCF record book.